arebaka/lena/README.md

 `TOKEN` – bot token from @BotFather
 `DBURI` – URI-string for connection to PSQL in format `postgres://<USER>:<PASSWORD>@<HOST>/<DATABASE>:<PORT>`

-Instead of the environment you can set launch parameters in a file config.toml.
+Instead of the environment you can set launch parameters in a file `config.toml`.

 After setup the environment run
 ```bash